 When it comes to loving any human being, you must risk.
 That’s because we are walking imperfections with a huge built-in propensity for mistake-making.
 Marriage is a commitment, but it’s not a guarantee.
 There are no guarantees.
 Remember: Second chances are given out of compassion, not out of pride.

-5. You Believe You Can Learn From This
+Because you Believe You Can Learn From This

 In the minds of victims, everything happens TO them.
 In the hearts of survivors, everything happens FOR them.

 If you allow yourself to feel victimized by this, then you’ll be engulfed in feelings of powerlessness and guilt.
 It’s like taking a hit on the chin, and instead of getting back up and dusting yourself off, you were to simply sit there.

 Is feeling victimized after infidelity justified?
 Yes.
 Is it helpful?
 No.

 Consider the following questions:

 Because You Believe Your Partner Can Grow From This

 Partners who cross the line from fidelity to infidelity can be compared to children who have been warned repeatedly not to play with matches but disobey and end up burning down the barn.